The City of Love.

 … because teenagers… and pizza.

 I’m not sure if it was the managers or owners who were working.
 I suspect owner because they called their daughter, who spoke more English, to help us place the order for pepperoni pizza and that we wanted to take it with us.
-This was helpful because we didn’t realize that putting egg on pizza was the standard there.
-Eggs seems to be very popular on quite a few foods in Paris.
+This was helpful because we didn’t realize that putting egg on a pizza was the standard there.
+Eggs seem to be very popular on quite a few foods in Paris.

 That’s another wonderful thing about travel…seeing how they prefer to serve their food.
 Other items that we experienced which were not our normal way of eating an item were ketchup and mayonnaise served together as the side to fries and lemons in the coke.